johanmontorfano/glouglou-docs/src/pages/docs/api/js.md

 * `recipient` - An object that represents the recipient of the email.
 It has two properties:
   * `name` - A string that represents the name of the recipient.
   * `email` - A string that represents the email address of the recipient.
+* `cc` - An object that represents the cc'ed of the email.
+It has two properties:
+  * `name` - A string that represents the name of the cc'ed.
+  * `email` - A string that represents the email address of the cc'ed.
 * `subject` - A string that represents the subject of the email.
 * `body` - A string that represents the body of the email.